weaveworks/footloose/examples/simple-hostPort/README.md

       hostPort: 2222
 ```

-now you can deploy your cluster:
+Now you can deploy your cluster:

 ```console
 $ footloose create
 INFO[0000] Image: quay.io/footloose/centos7 present locally
 INFO[0000] Creating machine: cluster-node0 ...
 INFO[0001] Creating machine: cluster-node1 ...

 ```

-you now have two container running, listening on SSH port 2222 and 2223 of the host:
+You now have two container running, listening on SSH port 2222 and 2223 of the host:

 ```console